EleniNtz13/EleniNtz13/README.md

 ## Hi there 👋
 I am Eleni 😊, a student at the UoP Digital Systems 💻 in Sparta 📜🏛️🏺

-You can find me 🕵🏻 on the LinkedIn platform at the following link: https://www.linkedin.com/in/eleni-ntzani-059698310/
+You can find me 🕵🏻
+- 👩🏻‍💻 on the LinkedIn platform at the following link: https://www.linkedin.com/in/eleni-ntzani-059698310/
+- 📧 at gmail: elenintzani@gmail.com

 <!--
 **EleniNtz13/EleniNtz13** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.